SCOREC/dcs-spack-config/README.md

 # dcs-spack-config
-CCI DCS (AiMOS) spack configuration and scripts
+CCI DCS (AiMOS) spack configuration and scripts for building the XGC depdencies with the IBM XL compilers and Spectrum-MPI.

 ## contents